It started with an uncle, as a child

 a love for painting and the genealogy of things

-My primary interest lies in portraiture, but I enjoy painting landscapes and still lifes.
-If you are interested in a portrait, ideally, I would like to have you to sit for several hours with periodic breaks.
+(or be part of) their/your legacy.
+If you are interested in exploring this unique experience, ideally, I would like to have you to sit for several hours with periodic breaks.
 I can then complete the painting from photographs once the painting has a good start.
 I have also worked totally from photographs, but would prefer taking them myself as portraits require special lighting to insure the best results.

-I am available to be commissioned for portraits where you or someone you know would sit for several hours to be painted.
+I am available to be commissioned for portraits where you or someone you know would like to sit for several hours to be painted.
 Please contact me directly for more details.

 Artist and Craftsman Gallery